bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 The stare-off lasted for another three seconds, before Percival looked down into the table, and mutter:
 "No, you properly didn't."

-He stood up slowly from his seat, and started walking around the table towards the board and the cuffed Adrex.
+He stood up slowly from his seat and started walking around the table towards the board and the cuffed Adrex.
 "But I am sure, that you understand the thread *our* designs pose to all people and creatures in this world.
 And being the creator of something this powerful, we have a certain responsibility to ensure, that it does not fall into the hands of the wrong people."

-He reached the board, and started touching a few of the parchment pieces.
+He reached the board and started touching a few of the parchment pieces.
 "Do fill me in, though I think I know the gist of most of these" he started, before he added "-please".

 It couldn't hurt, could it?